 Top tips for comparing trauma insurance with Savvy

-It’s crucial to take the time to consider what is and isn’t included in your policy quote so you aren’t met with any unwelcome surprises when you go to make a claim.
-You can dive into the details by analysing the PDS of different insurers to see what their terms and conditions are before you apply.
+It’s crucial to take the time to consider what is and isn’t included in your policy quote.
+This will help you avoid any unwelcome surprises when you go to make a claim.

-Although the cheapest policy won’t always provide you with the best deal, it’s still valuable to compare offers based on their price.
-By doing so, you can work out which policy offers you the coverage you need at the most affordable price, as striking a balance between the two is key.
+Comparing offers based on their price allows you to work out which policy offers you the coverage you need at the most affordable price.
+Striking a balance between the two is key.

-Consider how much you and your family may need if you’re diagnosed with a critical illness or suffer a serious injury.
-You should also account for how your household budget may be affected both by supporting the cost of your treatment and your lack of income (if you’re unable to work).
+Consider how much you and your family may need.
+You should also account for how your household budget may be affected both by the cost of your treatment and your lack of income (if you’re unable to work).

-Your policy isn’t just about the lump sum coverage you’re insured for, however.
-It’s worth taking the time to see if you’re offered other benefits as part of your agreement, such as discounts, cover suspension, worldwide cover and inflation-proofing (increases your cover in line with inflation).
+It’s worth seeing if you’re offered other benefits as part of your agreement, such as discounts, cover suspension, worldwide cover and inflation-proofing (increases your cover in line with inflation).

 Frequently asked questions about trauma insurance